Chinese pressure upsets Uyghur refuge in Turkey | ExBulletin

 After initially denying their existence, China now claims the camps are vocational training centers aimed at reducing the appeal of Islamist extremism.

-Uyghur rights advocate Seyit Tumturk said China was taking advantage of vaccine diplomacy and exploiting an erosion of Turkey’s relations with the West “to strengthen its influence.”
+Uyghur rights activist Seyit Tumturk said China was taking advantage of vaccine diplomacy and exploiting an erosion of Turkey’s relations with the West “to strengthen its influence.”

 “China is using the vaccination card to silence Uyghurs in Turkey,” said Tumturk, who heads the East Turkestan National Assembly, a Uyghur rights group.